 Best Production from Norway

-For our 2020 edition, we will be splitting the SDG award into 3 categories that best tackle Goal 13: Climate Action, Goal 14: Life Below Water, and Goal 15: Life on Land, respectively.
+For our 2020 & 2021 edition, we split the SDG award into 3 categories that best tackle Goal 13: Climate Action, Goal 14: Life Below Water, and Goal 15: Life on Land, respectively.
 These award will go to the teams that, through film, capture powerful human stories to help communicate the importance of climate change and the SDGs to people’s lives.
 Each submission will be evaluated against the degree to which actions were deemed to be transformative, inclusive and impactful.
-Please join us in celebrating the award nominees in the 3 SDG categories here.

 The SDGs and Targets that will be considered for selecting next year’s winners will be: